 Keep Your Health Info On Hand

-Getting sick is the worst, and that goes double for getting sick when you’re traveling.
-But what happens when the situation goes beyond a typical cold?
-That’s when it’s important to keep all your medical information handy and easy to access.
-There are plenty of great apps out there that will easily allow medical professionals to access the medical information they need to get you back on your feet.
+Being sick is never fun, but it’s even worse when you’re traveling.
+But, what happens when the situation goes beyond a typical cold?
+That’s when it’s important to have all of your medical information handy and easy to access.
+There are plenty of great apps out there, such as CareZone, that will easily allow medical professionals to access the medical information they need to get you back on your feet.
 Pick the one that’s right for you, and spend some time filling it out as completely as possible.
 Don’t skimp on the details; in the case of real illness or some sort of medical emergency, this information could literally save your life.

 Stash Some Cash

-Never keep all your valuables in one place, particularly when you’re traveling.
+Never keep all of your valuables in one place, especially when you’re traveling.
 If worst comes to worst, you can always rely on your emergency cash stash to get you out of a sticky situation.
-Make sure you have at least $100 in the local currency.
+Make sure you have at least $100 in the currency of the country you’re traveling to.
 Now the question becomes: where is the safest place to keep this emergency cash cache?
 Some prefer the safety of a fanny pack, while others insist that storing money in your shoe is the best option.
 Our take?
 Choose what works best for you.
-Just make sure your money is in a secure place you can reach no matter what your adventures toss your way.
+Just make sure your money is in a secure place that you can reach no matter what adventures may come your way.

 If you’re traveling solo, it’s important to make sure that people back home know where you’re heading — and when you’ll be back.
 Send along your itinerary to a few friends or family members, and promise to check in at regular intervals.
 In the event that they don’t hear from you, provide them with a set of instructions on what to do.
 If it’s a minor issue (a misunderstanding, a dead phone, bad service), you can quickly put them at ease.
-If it turns out to be something more serious, people back home will know what to do to get you back home safe and sound.
+If it turns out to be something more serious, your friends and family will know what to do to get you back home safe and sound.

 Create A Travel Kit